Fire or Smoke Alarm

 Ensure clear access for the emergency vehicles.

 There are two smoke alarms in the entrance hall, and one in the main hall near the kitchen hatch, and one upstairs in the annex.

 If you or one of your guests smells gas…

 - Do not try to identify the source of the leak.

 - Get everyone out of the hall immediately, using front door or the fire doors if necessary.

-- Turn off the gas at the meter (in the cupboard below the noise limiter.
-There is a key on the chain above the cupboard—see also plan overleaf).
+- Turn off the gas at the meter (in the cupboard below the noise limiter).
+There is a key on the chain above the cupboard—(see also plan of the hall).